 Winner: definitely Mailchimp.
 There are 20 fewer templates, but they look better and offer more flexibility.

 Constant Contact offers decent autoresponders (emails sent to users on special occasions or when they sign up to your mailing list).
 They also let you add surveys and coupons, and their event management tool is completely unique (see extras section).

 Mailchimp also offers autoresponders, but most importantly automations.
-These come with solid features such as such as campaigns triggered by segment (people interested in product A will get emails that people interested in product B will not), and email sequences, perfect for newsletter sales funnels.
+These come with solid features such as campaigns triggered by segment (people interested in product A will get emails that people interested in product B will not), and email sequences, perfect for newsletter sales funnels.